Th0rr/GeoInt-Localisator/README.md

 -M/--map => Create map and show location of targets by pair on a local map.

--A/--AInfos => Gives you the whole addresses with reverse-geocoding (slower), use "full"
-	for all addresses, and "selection" to get only the addresses you will selected We don't recommend using the full option if you expect a lot of results.<br/>
-Ex : -A selection
-Bug : In some cases, the reverse geocoding can lead to false results being displayed on the map.
-This is due to a geopy data error.

 -S/--Select => Select automatically the first n results.
 This is especially useful if you want to automate the script.

 # Examples :